ChangWynn/CV/README.md

 **Aspers Casino Newcastle** - *2016-2017*

 <!-- - Developed strong interpersonal and communication skills, essential for collaboration and effective team coordination. -->
-- Dealt various casino games, including blackjack, poker, and roulette, ensuring smooth gameplay and accurate payouts.
+- Conducted various casino games, including Roulette, Blackjack, and Poker.
-- Enforced game rules and procedures, ensuring fair play and game integrity.
-- Provided exceptional customer service by assisting players, answering inquiries, and resolving issues.
+- Maintained an optimal game pace with proficient dealing skills and quick and accurate payouts.
+- Communicated game actions through loud and clear commentaries.
+- Reported relevant gaming activities to the inspector.

+This role demands **quick thinking** and **problem-solving skills** to handle complex calculations and ensure an optimal game pace and customer satisfaction.

+**Effective communication** and **teamwork** are essential for reporting relevant gaming activities to the inspector and maintaining a smooth gaming experience.

+Additionally, I consistently demonstrated a **positive** and **upbeat attitude**, delivering excellent customer service.

 ###### 2012-2015
 ## Store Manager